Being environmentally conscious is important as there is only one planet, earth!

 14. Conserve Water

-Stop leaving the water running while you are doing things like dishes, shampooing or conditioning your hair, shaving, washing your hands, or brushing your teeth.
-Turning off the water during these activities can save energy and money in the long run.
+Stop leaving the water running while doing things like dishes, shampooing or conditioning your hair, shaving, washing your hands, or brushing your teeth.
+Turning off the water during these activities can conserve water and save energy and money in the long run.

 15. Turn Off Unnecessary Lights

 Turn off the lights whenever you leave a room or during the day when there is ample sunlight.
-This saves energy and reduces the number of carbon dioxide emissions being released every day.
+This saves energy and reduces the number of carbon dioxide emissions released daily.

 16. Unplug Unused Electronics